aaron-jack-manning/ocaml-standard-library/README.md

 ## Type Declarations

-In order to prevent duplicate definitions of common types like collections, but still allow things like list literals to work, and to prevent the need of a type annotation at the module level, a `Types` module is provided to be opened in code files which exposes types like `'a list` and other collections.
+In order to prevent duplicate definitions of common types like collections, but still allow things like list literals to work, and to prevent the need of a type annotation at the module level, a `Types` module is provided to be opened in code files which exposes types like `'a queue` and other collections.

 ## Build Process